NiteeShah/ai/README.md

 ## Introduction

-This project showcases how to use embeddings, Vector Databases, and Retrieval-Augmented Generation (RAG) to enhance AI application performance.
+This project showcases how to use embeddings, Vector Databases, and Retrieval-Augmented Generation (RAG) to enhance AI application performance, created with AI assistance.
 The primary objectives of this project are:

 - Creating embeddings for data
 - Setting up a Vector Database